liv-iz/tdf/Design Journal.md

 My favourite one was the one where it looks like the paper is surprised to see you: ![alt text](./images/week%204/playtest2.png)
 And my least favourite was me trying to pass part of the paper through a hole: ![alt text](./images/week%204/playtest1.png)

 On Friday, I went to the makerspace to talk to Chris and ask for help.
-I had a better idea of what to do but was struggling to figure out how to make the jump frfom theory to prototyping practice.
+I had a better idea of what to do but was struggling to figure out how to make the jump from theory to prototyping practice.
 Chris started showing me how to quick prototype and how you can create composite materials from things at home like string and superglue which together make a very strong attachment:

 ![alt text](./images/week%204/compositematerial.png)